proddata/crate/docs/sql/statements/create-table.rst

-The ``PARTITIONED`` clause splits the created table into separate :ref:`partitions <partitioned-tables>` for every distinct combination of row values in the specified :ref:`partition columns <glossary-partition-column>`.
+The ``PARTITIONED`` clause splits the created table into separate :ref:`partitions <partitioned-tables>` for every distinct combination of row values in the specified :ref:`partition columns <gloss-partition-column>`.

 ::